-Conceptual Models for Southern Hemisphere (CM4SH) is a joint project between four southern hemispheric Centres of Excellence: Argentina, Australia, Brazil and South Africa.
-The project is co-funded by WMO and EUMETSAT.
-The first CM4SH project was completed in March 2014.
-The new CM4SH project was launched in January 2015, this time reinforced with the expert group from The Agency for Meteorology, Climatology and Geophysics, Indonesia (BMKG).
+Conceptual Models for Southern Hemisphere (CM4SH) was a joint project between southern hemispheric Centres of Excellence: Argentina, Australia, Brazil and South Africa and an expert group from the Agency for Meteorology, Climatology and Geophysics, Indonesia (BMKG).
+The project was co-funded by WMO and EUMETSAT.
+The first phase of the project was completed in March 2014, and the second phase in June 2016.

-The purpose of the project is to improve warnings and awareness of weather risks through the use of conceptual models.
+The purpose of the project was to improve warnings and awareness of weather risks through the use of conceptual models.

 |Literature List||Published 2014||View|

 |Inventory of existing Conceptual Models on Southern Hemisphere||Published 2014||View|